 Regular Cafe Synthetique and Makespace meetings are available in Cambridge with the primary aim of providing co-working space and networking opportunities.
 Website: http://www.meetup.com/Cambridge-Synthetic-Biology-Meetup/

 The Norwich Biomakers meetup provides an opportunity for interdisciplinary discussions and working in Norwich.
 Website: https://www.meetup.com/Norwich-Biomakers/

 Advice will be available on openly licensing your output and the best way to make it shareable and useful to others.

 Transparency and monthly updates

-- We will post all accepted applications and presentation slides online, with each project receiving a dedicated page to which team members can post content.
+We will post all accepted applications and presentation slides, as well as any reports online, with each project receiving a dedicated page.

 Involvement with broader Synthetic Biology activities and promoting interdisciplinary exchange.

 There are plenty of events and activities happening to draw together the Synthetic Biology community in Cambridge and Norwich.
 We hope that OpenPlant Fund teams will be keen to engage with these.

 You may be called upon to provide advice to other teams where your expertise are required.
 Although the funding round is competitive, implementation of the funded projects should be a collaborative effort!